rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 {{% chapter_header "Webpack Setup" "webpack-react-setup" %}}

 You will use {{% a_blank "Webpack" "https://github.com/webpack/webpack" %}} as module bundler and build tool.
 Moreover you will use {{% a_blank "webpack-dev-server" "https://github.com/webpack/webpack-dev-server" %}} to serve your bundled app in a local environment.
 Otherwise you couldn't see it in the browser to develop it.
-Let's install both node packages by using npm.
+Last but not least, you need the {{% a_blank "webpack-cli" "https://github.com/webpack/webpack-cli" %}} node package to configure your Webpack setup in a configuration file later on.
+Let's install all three node packages by using npm.

 *From root folder:*

 {{< highlight javascript >}}
-npm install --save-dev webpack webpack-dev-server
+npm install --save-dev webpack webpack-dev-server webpack-cli
 {{< /highlight >}}

 Now you should have a *node_modules* folder where you can find your third party dependencies.
 The dependencies will be listed in the *package.json* file as well, since you used the *--save-dev* flag.
 Your folder structure should look like the following by now: